CWDG/vagrant-intro/README.md

 When you're done working in your VM, type <code>exit</code> to close the SSH connection and return to your computer's terminal, exactly how you would if you were sshing into a remote server.

+### Shared Folders

+By default, there is a shared folder setup that links <code>/vagrant</code> on the guest to the current working directory on the host.
+This is the directory you ran the <code>vagrant up</code>
+command inside of earlier.
+If you are following the guide, the is the <code>~/cwdg</code> directory.
+Anything you place in this directory will be accessible from the virtual machine, and vice versa.

+This is how we will be running most projects.
+When you ssh into the guest machine, you should run any setup commands (such as <code>rails new</code>) from the /vagrant directory.
+This will allow you to edit the commands using your favorite editor in the host machine.
+Thus the work flow will be:

+1. SSH into the VM using <code>vagrant ssh</code>
+2. Go to the /vagrant directory using <code>cd /vagrant</code>
+3. Create your project.
+Ex: <code>rails new demo</code>
+4. In the host machine, edit the files using your favorite editor.
+They are located in the same directory as the Vagrantfile, most likely <code>~/cwdg</code>.
+5. Run the project from inside the guest VM.
+Ex: <code>rails server</code>

 ### Shutting down the VM

 Just because you closed the SSH connection doesn't mean you're done.
 The VM is still running in the background.
 To shut it down, run: